hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 // just as it does today.
 ```

-### Bootstrapping Genesis for a brand new network

-This proposal already creates a new interface for the services to install a Candidate Roster—via a Platform API, or
-similar—which ultimately stores the Candidate Roster in a designated location in the State.
-The Startup procedure described above consumes the Candidate Roster from that location and starts its processing or
-adoption based on its readiness.

-The `config.txt` will only ever be used literally once—when a brand new network goes through its genesis.
-The `config.txt` will never be used again in the network life cycle.

-Given that:

-1. we need a special mechanism for supplying a genesis roster to a brand new network, and
-2. this mechanism is only ever used once during genesis, and
-3. we already have a support for `config.txt` in the platform, and
-4. we already propose a public interface for Services to install Candidate Rosters in existing networks

-there should be absolutely no need to introduce any additional mechanisms or interfaces between Platform and Services to
-supply a genesis roster.

-If we must, we may add a field to the `config.txt` to indicate the number of shares for each node.
-This should be a relatively trivial change.
-However, since the `config.txt` would only ever be used once during genesis, it’s a lot simpler to skip that and assume
-equal shares for all genesis nodes, and only start supporting non-equal shares when a new Candidate Roster is installed
-via the new public interface of the Platform API.
-But as mentioned, if we must support this at genesis for brand new
-networks, we can do that, and it should be trivial.

 ### Roster changes needed for Components

 - Reconnect.
 Reconnect logic currently exchanges and validates address book between the learner and teacher nodes.
 The